 - Demand.
 If demand rises or falls, the amount of inventory moving in the supply chain is directly impacted.
 Understanding demand changes can allow a business to react appropriately to increase sales and limit costs.
-Improper order management based on incorrect data can cause a backlog that can quickly lead to losses.
+Improper order management process based on incorrect data can cause a backlog that can quickly lead to losses.

 - Storage Costs.
 The cost of storing inventory rises and falls based on inventory levels and the cycle length.

 Warehouse management and the inventory cycle are directly related.
 The flow of goods in and out are a warehouse manager's primary duty.
 This means that understanding the business's inventory cycle time is paramount.
 It will allow you to limit warehouse costs while maximizing the amount of sellable inventory.